binary-manu/rpm/README.md

 which specifies the file used as the target of a store operation or as the source for a load operation.

-Additionally, `/CML` accepts a `/T` siwtch which defines how the date/time information int the CMOS memory must be handled:
+Additionally, `/CML` accepts a `/T` switch, which defines how the date/time information within CMOS memory must be handled:

 * if `/T` is not given, the current CMOS date/time is preserved (i.e. the system time is not changed);